microsoft/botbuilder-tools/packages/MSBot/docs/update-service.md

 These commands take the same args as the msbot connect <servicetype> commands, but only some properties can be updated.
 For example, you can change the name of a Azure service, but you can't change the serviceName, tenantId or subscriptionId as those values are immutable.

-The update commands can be used with switches.
-Unlike with connect where you are required to pass all switches in only need to pass in the unique id for the service and any changed values.

 Here is an example with cosmosdb, where the unique required argument is serviceName and we are changing the property collection to "newCollection":
 ```shell